 Sometimes things just don’t work out

 What happens when you find out that all of those cute little things your husband used to do before marriage and all of the things you had in common were was all just a facade.
-What happens when that facade doesn’t fall away until after marriage, or he maybe he just made a drastic change.
+What happens when that facade doesn’t fall away until after marriage, or maybe he just made a drastic change.
 What then?
 Once you catch the hubby with the help or worse your best friend, what’s the proper protocol?
-When you realize that your husband has a well-hidden gambling problem that has now become apparent thanks to the shambles your joint finances are in, what’s supposed to happen next?
+When you realize that your husband has a well-hidden gambling problem that has now become apparent thanks to the shambles in which you now find your finances, what’s supposed to happen next?

-Everyone loves to make ridiculous statements like “There had to be some sign before you got married.”, “You two should have gotten to know each other better.” or the all-time favorite “You need to make better decisions when it comes to choosing a mate” But the fact is, there are actually serial killers and spree killers on record whose families had known them their ENTIRE lives, and still never suspected what they were capable of.
+Everyone loves to make ridiculous statements like “There had to be some sign before you got married.”, “You two should have gotten to know each other better.” or the all-time favorite “You need to make better decisions when it comes to choosing a mate”.
+But the fact is, there are actually serial killers, rapists, embezzlers, etc. on record whose families had known them their ENTIRE lives, and still never suspected what they were capable of.
 Yet a woman is supposed to know after a year or two of dating?